MicrosoftDocs/altspace-vr/altspace-vr/getting-started/oculus-installation.md

 * User can't speak in AltspaceVR.
 * User can speak in other applications.
-* Mute button is disabled in the 'muted' position in AltspaceVR, and
+* Mute button is disabled in the 'muted' position in AltspaceVR.

-### AltspaceVR won't launch upon first installation
+**AltspaceVR won't launch upon first installation**

 * If the AltspaceVR app is open but not launching correctly, exit the app and try again.
 * If launch errors continue, fully uninstall the app from the Oculus Quest and then reinstall it again.
 * If launch errors continue, open a support ticket with us so that we may assist you further.

-### AltspaceVR won't launch after previously sideloading the app
+**AltspaceVR won't launch after previously sideloading the app**

 * Fully uninstall your sideloaded app and attempt to reinstall from the store again.
 * If launch errors continue, open a support ticket with us so that we may assist you further.